Skip to content

 Are there types of business insurance for specific businesses?

 You won’t find unique business insurance policies for specific businesses.
-However, business insurance policies and their add-ons can be adjusted and tailored to match the needs of your business.
+However, business insurance policies and their add-ons can be adjusted and tailored to match your needs.

-There are certain types of business insurance cover that may be more relevant to you than others.
+Some types of business insurance might be more relevant to you than others.
 To help you decide what kind of cover is right for you, you can check out the following pages for more information:

 How do I know which insurance I need?